ChumaSuey/chuma_sacjam/README.md

 Shademaster helped me a lot with ideas for the map (the fountain, ambient noises and the mini-boss fight) thanks and shoutout for you!

+A final piece of trivia : The map didn't have any "bounce", i usually set it up to 1 but "things happen for a reason", i tried using bounce 1 but the map looked WAAAY too bright, and there was a small softlock possibility with the boots, i did some testing and got to fix it... while also doing my own verifications that the map had no big softlock.

 Thank you for playing my map, it was fun making it, best wishes for all of you!
 Keep reaching for the stars!